noahehall/theBookOfNoah/0current/aws/0networking.md

 - internet gateway
   - vpc

+- vpc endpoints
+  - type
+  - aws service
+  - vpc
+  - route table
+  - subnets
+  - policy: what type of permissions do you want to provide to services using this endpoint to have for the AWS service the endpoint is associated with
+    - never do the default policy (which is full access)

 - route table
   - destination (ip addr range e.g. 0.0.0.0/0)
   - target (resource e.g. internet gateway id)